Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 In this example, metrics are very instable.
 Metrics are fetched every 30 seconds.
 This is too coarse for such a quick example.

+## Perform Execution Benchmark

+The default behaviour is that several different settings of the loading component are compared.
+We might only want to benchmark the workloads of YCSB in different configurations and have a fixed loading phase.

+For performing the experiment we can run the [ycsb file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/ycsb.py).

+Example: `python ycsb.py -ms 1 -dbms PostgreSQL -workload a -tr run`